-Want to save time?
-Frozen veggies are an easy option and don’t need to be thawed before going in your dehydrator, though corn is better if it has been steamed.
+To save time, opt for frozen vegetables, which don’t need to be thawed before going in your dehydrator.
 Canned vegetables are generally too saturated to dry well, with the exception of beets.

-Pro tip: Don’t dehydrate onions–they make your whole house smell.
-Dried onions are cheap to buy in the spice section of your local grocery store.
+Pro tip: Don’t dehydrate onions—they make your whole house smell.
+Dried onions are relatively inexpensive, and you can often find them in the spice section of your grocery store.

 Example Times and Yields

-Meat and seafood are a little trickier than fruits and veggies, as they need to be heated the right amount to kill bacteria and occasionally need some help to rehydrate properly.
+Meat and seafood are a little trickier than fruits and vegetables, as they need to be heated the right amount to kill bacteria and occasionally require some help to rehydrate properly.
 You should only use lean meats, as fats and oils can go rancid and ruin your food.
 All types of meat should be dried at 145°F until hard and dry.